danielbodnar/discourse.d/tools/dockerfile-generator/variables.md

    ```

 4. Extract and infer values from the existing Dockerfile or container:
-   - Implement a function to parse the existing_dockerfile_or_container input
+   - Implement a function to parse the Dockerfile, docker image, or running container from the cli args / configuration values / user input.
    - Extract relevant information for each configuration section
    - Store the extracted values in an object for later use